workframers/garamond/README.md

 ### About the name

-Garamond is the name of a publishing company in Umberto Eco's 1988 novel _Foucault's Pendulum_, and has nothing to do with the typeface of the same name.
+Garamond is the name of [a publishing company](https://wanderinglibrarian.wordpress.com/2009/05/06/publisher-schemes-foucault%E2%80%99s-pendulum%E2%80%A6-the-continued-wanderings/) in Umberto Eco's 1988 novel _Foucault's Pendulum_, and is only tangentially related the typeface of the same name.

 ## TODO